 Qualifications and Agricultural Application Processes:

 - Use: Use is the absolute guidepost for the Agricultural Classification.
 Without this, nobody can argue that they deserve this classification.
 So the question is: what uses qualify for the Florida Agricultural Classification?
 For the purpose of this section, the term “agricultural purposes” includes, but is not limited to, horticulture; floriculture; viticulture; forestry; dairy; livestock; poultry; bees; pisciculture, if the land is used principally for the production of tropical fish; aquaculture, including algaculture; sod farming; and all forms of farm products as defined in s.
 823.14(3) and farm production.
 “Farm product” is a bit vaguely defined on purpose in this section.
 Farm product is defined as any plant, as defined in s.
 581.011, or animal or insect useful to humans and includes, but is not limited to, any product derived therefrom.
 Be sure to read the case law: Robbins v Racetrack Training Center (2003) and McClendon v.
-Nikolits (2017).
+Nikolits (2017) if you subscribe towards the bottom of the page.
 This can open the floodgates to many arguments.
 I’ll leave most of that up to the interpretation of the reader; however, here is a list of what I have seen approved in most counties with the definitions and links if available to a suggested application process.

 - Apiculture: beekeeping.